-In his inaugural season as head coach at Wheaton, Waggoner compiled an overall record of 9-10-1 and a 3-4 NEWMAC record.
-Under Coach Waggoner, the Lyons finished fourth in the conference while making an appearance in the semifinal round of the NEWMAC tournament after defeating MIT in PKs in the quarterfinals at Keefe field.
+In his first two seasons as head coach at Wheaton, Waggoner has compiled an overall record of 18-18-2 and a 7-7 NEWMAC record.
+Under Coach Waggoner, the Lyons have finished third and fourth in the conference while making appearances in the semifinals both years.

 Prior to Randolph, Waggoner spent three seasons as an assistant coach at his alma mater, the University of Richmond.
 Waggoner also spent time as the head coach at Douglas S. Freeman High School in Richmond, Va., where he amassed a 24-11-8 record over three seasons, as well as spending one season as the assistant men's and women's soccer coach at Linfield College in Oregon.

 At the club level, Waggoner has served as the technical director of the Virginia Capital Area Soccer League, where he analyzed, evaluated, and trained teams throughout the club system.
 In addition, he was the head coach of the under-18 boy's elite team, guiding it to five tournament championships and a final four standing in the state cup.

 Waggoner is a 2002 graduate of the University of Richmond and was a four-year letter winner in men's soccer for the Spiders.
 He served as team captain his senior year under head coach Jeff Gettler, who coached former Wheaton men's soccer coach Matt Cushing at the University of Massachusetts.
 Waggoner earned the Coaches Award for his leadership skills his senior season and graduated from Richmond with a degree in sociology.

 |Career Totals||125-98-24||60-40-17||13 Seasons|